Amnesty International Australia's terms and conditions

 Amnesty International Australia respects, and is committed to protecting your privacy.

-- sending an e-mail to our Supporter Relations Team
+- sending an e-mail to our Supporter Care Team

 - writing to Amnesty International Australia, Locked Bag 23, Broadway, NSW 2007.

 What information we collect

 Personal information is information about an identified individual.
 We collect personal information about individuals including members, supporters, volunteers, contractors, job applicants and people whose human rights we work to protect.
 The information collected and held generally includes your name, address, date of birth, and contact details (such as your phone numbers, fax number and email address).
 We also use ‘cookies’ to track visits to our website and encourage you to return to them; you can disable cookies in your internet browsing settings.
 You do not have to provide us with your personal information.
 However if you do not provide us with your personal information, it will be difficult for us to contact you.
 For example, without your personal information we may not be able to issue you with a receipt, offer you employment, respond to your request for assistance, or provide you with more information about Amnesty’s work.

 We collect personal information you provide to us directly, for example, in person, over the phone, by email, through our website or by completing our online or hard-copy petition forms.
 We may also collect your personal information from publicly available sources, from SMS and other electronic means and from third parties.
 In the event that we collected your personal information from a third party, we will notify you of that fact.
 During your communications with us, please do not provide us with personal or sensitive information of any other individual unless you have the express consent of that individual to do so.
 If you do provide us with such information about another individual, you: